dsw2xxx/nlp-mimic-III/README.md

-# Healthcare Data Science Projects with MIMIC-III
+# Data Science Projects for Healthcare with MIMIC-III

 ## About
 This repository contains multiple projects based on MIMIC-III clinical database.